1980DIGITAL/1980DIGITAL/README.md

-- 👋 Hi, I’m  Ja DIGITAL
+- 👋 Hi, I’m  Ja DIGITAL. love GOD my wife and kids!
-- 👀 I’m interested in ... crypto currencys, blockchain.
+- 👀 I’m interested in ..
+Blockchain technology and AI
 - 🌱 I’m currently learning, blockchain.
 - 💞️ I’m looking to collaborate on ideas and projects.
 - 📫 How to reach me ...github, twitter, IG